Use the time to finish your Story #1: Personal Essay.

 Thursday Active-Writing Assignment #2

-1. Take a pen and notebook and head outside.
+- Take a pen and your journal and head outside.

-4. Look over your list and pick three things to which you can attach some memory involving food.
+- Look over your list and pick three observations to which you can attach some memory involving food.
 Write a longish paragraph about each of these memories.

 Reading Response #2

-Your response to the readings below should be in your Journal doc by 5pm CT on Monday, September 11.
+Your response to the readings below should be in your Journal by the start of class at 11a.m. on Tuesday, September 10.

 Please read: